 The polarity of a substance plays a very important role in determining its solubility in a solvent.
 For example, sodium chloride or table salt is polar in nature, which is why it gets attracted to the water and gets dissolved into it easily.
-On the other hand, oil is non-polar in nature hence does not get mixed up with water.
+On the other hand, oil is non-polar in nature hence, it does not get mixed up with water.
 There exists an electrostatic interaction between the solute and the solvent.
-Hence, the presence of the coulomb’s law can be easily observed.
+Hence, the presence of the Coulomb’s law can be easily observed.

 3. Charged Rod

 A glass rod gets charged when it is rubbed with a specific type of cloth like a silk cloth or a woollen piece of fabric.
 This charged rod is capable of exerting a force of attraction or repulsion to its nearby objects.
 For instance, the positively charged bits of paper or light objects like feathers get attracted towards the charged rod.
 This clearly shows Coulomb’s law in action.

 When a balloon is rubbed with a piece of cloth, it develops a certain amount of negative charge on its surface.
 When this negatively charged balloon is brought close to a neutral or positively charged wall, it sticks to it with the help of a force of attraction existing between the two.
 This complete process works on the basis of Coulomb’s law.

 5. Comb and Bits of Paper

 Charges get deposited on the teeth of a comb when it is rubbed against the hair.
 The charged comb attracts the bits of paper that are charged with opposite charge or are neutral in nature.
 The electrical interaction between the paper pieces and the comb is a prominent example of Coulomb’s law.